Camille Armand Jules Marie, Prince de Polignac: Early life and career

 Polignac was born in Millemont, Seine-et-Oise, France, into one of the most prominent families of the French nobility.
 His paternal grandmother, Yolande de Polastron, had been a famous aristocratic beauty and Queen Marie-Antoinette's closest friend.
 His grandfather traced his male-line back to 1205, and was made a duke in 1780.
 His father, Jules de Polignac, was the absolutist chief minister of King Charles X of France who was rewarded for his services with the title of prince, which all of his legitimate male-line descendants enjoy (his first cousin twice removed, Prince Pierre de Polignac, Duke of Valentinois, would become prince consort to the heiress of the Grimaldi dynasty in 1920, and his descendants still rule the Principality of Monaco).

 Polignac studied mathematics and music at St. Stanislas College in the 1840s.
-In 1853 he joined the French army.
+In 1853, he joined the French army.
 He served in the Crimean War from 1854 to 1855, receiving a commission as a second lieutenant.
 He resigned from the army in 1859 and traveled to Central America to study geography and political economy, as well as the native plant life.
 He then visited the United States in the early 1860s.

-Civil War
+American Civil War

 With the outbreak of the Civil War, Polignac initially served on the staffs of generals P. G. T. Beauregard and Braxton Bragg as a lieutenant colonel.
 He served at the Battle of Shiloh and the subsequent Siege of Corinth.
 In January 1863, he was promoted to brigadier general.
 Two months later, he was transferred to the Trans-Mississippi Department and assigned command of a Texas infantry brigade.
 Polignac is best known for his leadership at the Battle of Mansfield, April 8, 1864, in De Soto Parish, Louisiana, a Confederate victory in the first major action of the Red River Campaign.
 Polignac received a battlefield promotion at Mansfield to division command after the death of General Alfred Mouton and then proceeded to fight again at the Pleasant Hill, further south in De Soto Parish.

 Formally promoted to major general on June 14, 1864, Polignac led the division throughout the remainder of the campaign and during its service in Arkansas in the fall of 1864.
-In March 1865 he was sent to Napoleon III of France to request intervention on behalf of the Confederacy but arrived too late to accomplish his mission.
+In March 1865, he was sent to Napoleon III of France to request intervention on behalf of the Confederacy but arrived too late to accomplish his mission.